AddieDie/dotfiles/README.md

 ## Contributing & follow-ups

-This repo is primarily a personal config, but pull requests and issues are welcome.
-Possible improvements:
+This repo is primarily a personal config, I'll not accept any pull request

-- Break `init.lua` into modular `lua/` files for readability.
-- Add an install script that safely backs up existing configs and creates symlinks.
-- Add a list of recommended external tools (gcc, make, ripgrep) in the README.

 ## License

 See the `LICENSE` file for license details.

----